 The Group underpins its pursuit of growth and innovation with a capex policy that in recent years has entailed the overhaul of its instant rice and fresh pasta productive capacity and a significant effort to expand the market for its frozen cereal and rice products.
 Capex (cash outflows) during the past three years:

-YEAR AMOUNT (000€)
+Year Amount (thousands of euros)

 2019 148,705

 2020 117,600

 2021 120,035

 Of that amount, an annual average of 15 million euros corresponds to the businesses discontinued in recent years.